Eyeglass Collections & Recycling

-Since 1994 the Lions of Illinois Foundation have distributed more than 5,000,000 pairs of graded, used eyeglasses.
-These recycled eyeglasses are given to people in need, with the help of various medical missionaries, in Central and South America.
-When the eyeglasses arrive in these countries, doctors and technicians conduct eye exams and provide a free pair of prescription eyeglasses that are as close as possible to that person's sight needs.
+Since 1994 the Lions of Illinois Foundation have distributed more than 5,000,000 pairs of donated previously owned eyeglasses.
+These recycled eyeglasses are given to people in need, with the help of various medical missionaries, in Central and South America and across the globe.
+When the eyeglasses arrive in these countries, doctors and technicians conduct free eye exams and provide a free pair of prescription eyeglasses that are as close as possible to that person's sight needs.

 How are eyeglasses collected?